 Ashwagandha Stops Stress, Fatigue, Insomnia, and Depression

-In a 60-day, double-blind, placebo-controlled trial, volunteers were separated into ashwagandha and placebo groups.
+In a 60-day, double-blind, placebo-controlled trial, volunteers received ashwagandha (KSM-66, a specialized extract) or a placebo.
 Each individual completed surveys relating to stress, depression, and fatigue.
 Cortisol levels were also noted, as were the physical symptoms of stress, like muscle tension and increased heart rate.

 Throughout the test, researchers measured the differences between the ashwagandha group and the placebo group.
-By day 60, they were dramatic, and the ashwagandha group showed that physical symptoms decreased by 76 percent, stress and insomnia decreased by 69 percent, social dysfunction decreased by 68 percent, and severe depression decreased by 79 percent.
+By day 60, they were dramatic — the ashwagandha group showed that physical symptoms decreased by 76 percent, stress and insomnia decreased by 69 percent, social dysfunction decreased by 68 percent, and severe depression decreased by 79 percent.

 The control group, by contrast, was nowhere close.
 Their numbers were 4.9 percent, 11.6 percent, -3.9 percent, and -10.6 percent respectively.